samjhill/brickquest/docs/BRICK_ECONOMY_GUIDE.md

 ## Overview

-The Brick Economy system transforms BrickQuest into a truly tactile, physical experience where Lego bricks themselves become the primary resource for building structures.
+The Brick Economy system transforms BrickQuest into a truly tacstud, physical experience where Lego bricks themselves become the primary resource for building structures.
 This system eliminates digital tracking complexity while reinforcing the game's maker-centric philosophy.

 ## 🎯 Core Principles

 ### 1. Physical Resource Management
 - **Bricks are the resource** - no digital tracking needed
 - Players physically manage their brick inventory
-- Visual and tactile feedback enhances gameplay
+- Visual and tacstud feedback enhances gameplay

 ### 2. Table-Only Implementation
 - No UI changes required for basic functionality